How To Create A Social Media Strategy (With 3 Steps And A Template)

 The first step in planning a social media strategy involves discovering who your target audience is.

 By knowing your target audience, you will be able to create content that connects with their interests and improves your performance.

 You should also be on the same networks as your audience.
 But, how do you figure out which ones those are?

 Let’s start with a few reliable tactics to find where those folks are hanging out.

 1. Use This Free Google Analytics Custom Report To Find Your Highest-Trafficked Social Networks

-If you have a website or blog, there’s a strong possibility that your audience is already sharing your content with their niche peers.
+If you have a website or blog, there’s a strong possibility that your audience is already sharing your content.

 2. Research Your Competitors’ Social Networks To Find Their Largest Followings

 You and your competitors are after the same audience on social media.
 Choose 5–10 competitors, then search for them on all the major social networks (Facebook, Twitter, LinkedIn, Pinterest, Google+, Tumblr, YouTube, Instagram, and Snapchat).

 Write down their number of followers on each network to understand on which social networks your audience may be most active.